(866) 678-8505

 Your car isn’t starting because of a battery problem.
 The battery might have died or has corroded terminals; this could be caused by the battery being old or feeding a parasitic draw (faulty accessory being active even after shutting off the car).
 Alternatively, it can be an alternator or starter issue.

-Your car is a valuable asset and an essential part of your daily life.
-However, if it the engine cranks but the car doesn't start, something may be wrong.
+Watch out: If the engine cranks but the car doesn't start, something may be wrong.
 Ignoring it could lead to costly consequences, so taking control of the situation and understanding the causes and solutions is crucial.

 Let's Get To The Bottom Of It!

-• Q: Is your vehicle making a clicking noise instead of starting?
+Is your vehicle making a clicking noise instead of starting?

 You may also notice the smell of burning wires or the engine starting but dying right after.